Sun Life Financial Inc. (SLF.TO) (TSE:SLF) PT Raised to C$69.00

-Sun Life Financial Inc. (SLF.TO) (TSE:SLF) (NYSE:SLF) had its price target raised by CSFB from C$65.00 to C$69.00 in a research report released on Friday, BayStreet.CA reports.
+Sun Life Financial Inc. (SLF.TO) (TSE:SLF) (NYSE:SLF) had its price target raised by equities research analysts at Credit Suisse Group from C$65.00 to C$69.00 in a research report issued to clients and investors on Friday, Stock Target Advisor reports.
+Credit Suisse Group’s price objective would suggest a potential upside of 11.29% from the company’s current price.

-Other research analysts have also issued research reports about the company.
-Canaccord Genuity increased their price target on Sun Life Financial Inc. (SLF.TO) from C$68.50 to C$69.00 in a research note on Friday.
-Evercore raised their price target on Sun Life Financial Inc. (SLF.TO) from C$72.00 to C$73.00 in a research note on Friday.
-Scotiabank upgraded shares of Sun Life Financial Inc. (SLF.TO) from a sector perform rating to an outperform rating and lifted their price target for the company from C$64.00 to C$70.00 in a report on Friday, January 29th.
-Credit Suisse Group raised their target price on Sun Life Financial Inc. (SLF.TO) from C$62.00 to C$65.00 in a research note on Friday, January 29th.
-Finally, BMO Capital Markets increased their target price on Sun Life Financial Inc. (SLF.TO) from C$69.00 to C$70.00 in a research note on Friday.
-Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-The company has a consensus rating of Buy and a consensus target price of C$68.85.
+Several other equities research analysts have also recently weighed in on SLF.
+CSFB upped their price target on Sun Life Financial Inc. (SLF.TO) from C$65.00 to C$69.00 in a research report on Friday.
+Evercore boosted their price objective on Sun Life Financial Inc. (SLF.TO) from C$72.00 to C$73.00 in a report on Friday.
+Scotiabank raised Sun Life Financial Inc. (SLF.TO) from a “sector perform” rating to an “outperform” rating and boosted their price objective for the stock from C$64.00 to C$70.00 in a report on Friday, January 29th.
+Evercore ISI boosted their price objective on Sun Life Financial Inc. (SLF.TO) from C$72.00 to C$73.00 in a report on Friday.
+Finally, CIBC boosted their price objective on Sun Life Financial Inc. (SLF.TO) from C$64.00 to C$69.00 in a report on Friday.
+Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+The stock presently has a consensus rating of “Buy” and an average price target of C$68.85.

 Sun Life Financial Inc, a financial services company, provides insurance, wealth, and asset management solutions to individuals and corporate clients in the United States, the United Kingdom, Canada, and internationally.
 It offers life, health, wellness, disability, critical illness, stop-loss, and long-term care insurance products.